adotsch/datasets/taxi/README.md

 ### Issues with timestamps

 Some trips seeming go backward in time (Marty McFly?) or take too long.
 These records are identified in the [_cleant_](https://github.com/adotsch/datasets/blob/cdeacaa9a489d64796318378f4d28db2eecf385a/taxi/build.q#L52) function and moved into the _taxi_dirty_ table.

-## Enumerations

-Some colums are enumeration by design, such as _vendor_name_, _rate_code_, _payment_type_.
-These columns have their own sym file, so the codes can be changed to proper names in the sym file when the HDB is built.

 ## Q&A